osrf/gazebo_design/physics_params/physics_params.md

 </sdf>
 ```

-Alice can still submit major pull requests Gazebo and SDF if she
+Alice can still submit major pull requests to Gazebo and SDF if she
 wants to make her new parameter a first-class citizen.
 But she does not
 need to substantially change the code in order to use the new implicit
 parameter in her research.